Fordmustangshammika/Static-Variable/README.md

-# Static-Variable
 Only one copy

+This means that there is only one copy of the variable in memory, regardless of how many instances of the class are created.